nicky-nym/nicky-nym.github.io/pages/kinematic.md

     * Potola Palace in Lhasa, Tibet
     * Westminster Abbey in London
     * Le Mont-Saint Michel
-    * the pyramids of Giza'
+    * the pyramids of Giza
-    * Cateau Frontenac in Quebec
+    * Chateau Frontenac in Quebec

 ### <a name="ramp"></a>(4.3) Ramp proposal